Haffgan/DomEvents/README.md

-Solution to the DOM events exercise - www.udemy.com/the-complete-web-developer-in-2018
+My solution to the DOM events exercise - www.udemy.com/the-complete-web-developer-in-2018

 1. If you click on the list item, it toggles the .done  class on and off